Koregaon Park

 Koregaon Park (earlier Koregaon Road Estate) is an area located in Pune, in the state of Maharashtra in India.
-It is primarily a residential area with lush greenery, but of late has been growing into a commercial hub as well.
-Koregaon Park also has a trendy dining and nightlife hub, with sleek European and Indian restaurants, plus live music bars and buzzy pubs.
-It is also a destination for art and music enthusiasts in the city with many art galleries and clubs in the vicinity.
+It is primarily a residential area with lush greenery, but of late it has been growing into a commercial hub as well.
+Koregaon Park also has a trendy dining and nightlife hub, with sleek European and Indian restaurants, as well as live music bars and buzzy pubs.
+It is also a destination for art and music enthusiasts in the city, with many art galleries and clubs in the vicinity.
 Koregaon Park is located about 5.8 km from the Pune International Airport and about 3.8 km from the Pune Junction railway station.

 History

-Earlier Ahmednagar road (simply Nagar road) was known as Koregaon road, since Koregaon Bhima village also falls on this road.
-Koregaon Bhima village was the site of a major battle between British East India Company and Peshwas in 1818.
+Earlier Ahmednagar road (Nagar road) was known as Koregaon road, as the Koregaon Bhima village also falls on this road.

-In early 1920s, British settled a neighbourhood on the lands of Ghorpuri village, which was just outside of Pune.
+In early 1920s, British colonials settled into a neighbourhood on the lands of Ghorpuri village, which was just outside of Pune.
 This neighbourhood was named Koregaon Road Estate, since this was in proximity to then Koregaon road (today's Ahmednagar road).
-The estate was divided into various numbers of plots, many of which were auctioned and purchased mostly by rich merchants or princely/royal families of India.
-Some specific plots were also kept reserved for the Military and Postal Department.
-This caused Koregaon Road to become one of the most up-market area in Pune which continues till today.
+The estate was divided into several plots, many of which were auctioned and purchased by rich merchants or the princely/royal families of India.
+Some specific plots were also reserved for the Military and Postal Department.
+This led to Koregaon Road becoming one of the most up-market areas in Pune, even today.

-Later, when the road was renamed to Ahmednagar road, the neighbourhood was also renamed to Koregaon Park to avoid confusion with older road name as well as the Koregaon Bhima village.
+Later, the road was renamed to Ahmednagar road and the neighbourhood renamed to Koregaon Park—to avoid confusion pertaining to its older road name and the Koregaon Bhima village.

 Roads

 Koregaon Park has two major roads: North Main Road (lies in the north of Koregaon Park) which runs in parallel to South Main Road (lies in the south of Koregaon Park).
 Numerous link roads connect these two major roads.

-The lanes of Koregaon park with old British era bungalows and huge green trees on both sides attracts lots of people who visit here for morning/evening walks as well as just for hanging out.
+The lanes of Koregaon park are lined with old British era bungalows and huge green trees, attracting lots of people who visit for morning or evening walks, or just to hang out.

-Koregaon Park is connected with Yerawada, via the Bund Garden bridge and to Kalyani Nagar, via the Aga Khan Bridge.
+Koregaon Park is connected to Yerawada, via the Bund Garden bridge and to Kalyani Nagar, via the Aga Khan Bridge.
 It also connected to Pune Camp and Magarpatta.

-Dine
+Nightlife

-The lanes numbered 6 and 7 have many pubs and food joints, which add to the city's nightlife and attract lots of youngsters.
+The lanes numbered 6 and 7 have many pubs and food joints, which add to the city's nightlife and attract the youth of Pune.

-The Westin and the Conrad hotels are located in Koregaon Park.
+The Westin and the Conrad hotels are both located in Koregaon Park.
 Other major hotels are The O Hotel and Blue Diamond by Taj Hotels.
-German Bakery, a restaurant, is located in Koregaon Park.